SaltyGoo/saltygoo.github.io/_posts/blog/2022-12-25-fighting-styles.md

 **Focused Loner** <br>
 _✤ Spends time split from the group._ <br>
 Hush!
 Take a deep breath.
 When you close your eyes and don't speak, you can ~feel~ the presence of any other creature in the room with you (or looking at you if outdoors).
-When you do so, you can interact with any adjacent being as if you could see them.
+When you do so, you can interact and fight with any adjacent being as if you could see them.

 **Daring Swashbuckler** <br>
 _✤ They love flashy, overcomplicated plans._ <br>
 Your dashing exploits have earned you a nickname in the area.
 Choose it.
-You can now make a melee combat maneuver AND use a ranged weapon on your turn.
+You can now attempt a melee combat maneuver AND use a ranged weapon on your turn.
 Doing so increases your nickname’s fame.

 **Stubborn Guardian** <br>
 _✤ They have a short fuse._ <br>